LOCATION & MAPS:

 They function as important links between population centres and also provide access links to the primary road network.

 Some "C" roads are former highway routes with freeway bypasses having relieved them of much of their original through traffic.
-A few of these former highway routes are high quality dual carriageway roads, such as the Princes Highway (C101) through Berwick and Pakenham.
+A few of these former highway routes are high quality dual carriageway roads, such as the Princes Highway (C101) through Pakenham.

 There are hundreds of "C" roads throughout Victoria.